 Likewise, Ninja Forms’ support is also all-compassing.
 They have detailed documentation on their site and priority support for their license holders.
 However, what puts them behind Fluent Forms is their WordPress support forum.
 Ninja Forms team has resolved a lower percentage of issues compared to Fluent Forms’ 100% issues resolve rate.

 Winner: The top-notch support of Fluent Forms makes it the winner.

 Lastly, the pricing of these products.
 Pricing has a pivotal role to play in determining a product’s worth.
 If consumers do not get a good value for the price, it will not be accepted in the community, no matter how many features it includes.

 It is often not pocket-friendly for beginners to try out different WordPress plugins.
 Keeping this in mind, Fluent Forms offers affordable pricing plans.
 There’s a free version packed with features and integrations for users.
-And the pro starts with the single site license at $59 for a year and $249 for lifetime usage.
-For moderate users, there’s the five sites license at $129 for a year and $449 for a lifetime.
-And lastly, there’s the unlimited sites license at $199 annually and $799 for a lifetime.
+And the pro starts with the single site license at $59 for a year and $299 for lifetime usage.
+For moderate users, the five-sites license starts at $129 for a year and $499 for a lifetime.
+And lastly, there’s the unlimited sites license at $199 annually and $899 for a lifetime.

 On the other hand, individuals will also get to use Ninja Forms for free from the WordPress repository.
-And the licenses start with the Personal license at $99, the Professional license at $199, and an Agency license at $499.
+And the licenses start with the Personal license at $99, the Small Business license at $199, Web Design & Dev license at $399, and an Agency license at $599.
 The licenses are distinguished based on features and integrations.

 There’s also an Ala Carte deal where people can purchase the features they like.
 The price may be anything from $29 to $129.
 This was introduced to reduce users’ expenses, but as the pile increases in the cart, the bill can add up to a hefty amount.
 And not to mention the licenses are already a handful to even begin with.